 - Eat healthy foods that are high in calcium.
 This helps keep your bones strong.
 Good sources of calcium are milk, cheese, broccoli, tofu, almonds, and canned salmon and sardines.

 - Increase your vitamin D intake.
 Vitamin D is in fish oils, some vegetables, and fortified milk, cereal, and bread.
 Vitamin D is also formed in the skin when it is exposed to the sun.
 Ask your healthcare provider how much sunlight is safe for you.

 - Drink liquids as directed.
 Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 Do not have alcohol or caffeine.
 They decrease bone mineral density, which can weaken your bones.

-- Exercise.
+- Exercise regularly.
 Ask your healthcare provider about the best exercise plan for you.
-Exercise can help build and strengthen bone.
+Weight bearing exercise for 30 minutes, 3 times a week can help build and strengthen bone.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.